 We also approve permits for Garage/Yard Sales and Occupation Permits.
 Lastly, we do send out Requests for Cooperation (aka violation notices) if there is something on your property that is not in compliance with the ECC or BVSA rules.

 The goal of these responsibilities is to keep the properties in our valley blending in with the natural beauty of the surroundings, enforcing the rules of our governing documents, and maintaining a standard of living reflective on the value of all properties.
-The ECC Rules are available in the Association office or can be found in the Document Library.
+The ECC Rules are available in the Association office or can be found on this site in the Document Library under Governing Documents.